tytydraco/yessleep/out/The_Cursed_Contest_Tapes_Part_2.md

 &#x200B;

+Watching this felt like seeing someone trapped in the lions' den at the zoo if they hadn't been fed in a week.
+I want to confront Ludus and bring him to justice.
+However, at the same time, I want to avoid him at all costs, especially after seeing what he makes people do to themselves.

+&#x200B;

+&#x200B;

-*He brings the knife down, stabbing the blade into his palm.
+*Gerard brings the knife down, stabbing the blade into his palm.
 He lets out a stifled scream as blood also pours from his wound.
 Much like its game with Gwen, it seems that those participating are granted the ability to survive otherwise fatal injuries.
 Gerard twists the knife, freeing it.
 His breathing is rapid.*

 &#x200B;